olml89/Vreasy-test/README.md

 # Vreasy-test
 Implementation of a test for Vreasy using a light custom PHP Framework.

-This application is a proof of concept for https://web.vreasy.com that allows to retrieve the sunrise/sunset time for cities of the United States using the http://sunrise-sunset.org/api RESTful API.
+This application is a proof of concept for [Vreasy](https://web.vreasy.com) that allows to retrieve the sunrise/sunset time for cities of the United States using the [Sunrise-Sunset RESTful API](http://sunrise-sunset.org/api).

 ## Requirements
 - PHP 7.2.1+